Rektoff/RustBlock-Outpost/README.md

-# RustBlock Developer Snapshot 23'
+# RustBlock Developer Knowledge Base 23'

-Here [Rektoff](https://twitter.com/rektoff_xyz) core team in collaboration with [officercia](https://twitter.com/officer_cia) presented a knowledge base and market enviroment overview about Rust blockchain development.
+Here [Rektoff](https://twitter.com/rektoff_xyz) core team presented a knowledge base and market enviroment overview about Rust blockchain development.
 We saw a demand in the last months and got a lot of requests to create something related.
 So here it is!

 Any help would be rewarded soon.
 Let's build a foundation of new rustecean-based applications in blockchain field!